cgmckeever/smartthings/device-handlers/lightify-smart-dim/README.md

 ## Button Definitions

 - Push Button 1 or 2
+- Double Tap (ie. when lights are on hitting ON/Top): sets to min/max ranges respectively
-- Hold Button 1 or 2
+- Hold Button 1 or 2: Continual brightness adjustment
 - TODO (Probably never): Push both at same time

 ## Webcore Integration